Updated 10.10.25

 Instructions

 - Cut the spaghetti squash.
-You can do this lengthwise or crosswise.
+You can do this lengthwise, crosswise or in slices/rings.
 (NOTE 1)

 - With a spoon, scoop the seeds and the strands that hold the seeds.
-You'll end up with a clean inside.
+You'll end up with a clean inside or with no center (in case of the slices).

 - Bake in a 375 degrees F oven for about 30-35 minutes.
+Cook the squash rings about 20-25 minutes and turn half way through your cooking time.
 Don’t cook them too long, as they may become mussy.
 (NOTE 3)

 Notes

 - Cutting the squash lengthwise will give you a larger surface to showcase your sauce/filling, but the cut is a little harder to do.
-If you’re going to use the squash strands, I would selected the easier way to cut (crosswise).
+If you’re going to serve you dish outside the squash, I would selected the easier way to cut (crosswise).

 - No need to rub with olive oil or to poke holes in the skin.